mslavens/Canopy_V3/canopy-ui/public/docs/manual/device-groups.md

 # Device Group Management

-Device Groups inside the Canopy framework align with Palo Alto Networks Panorama device group architectures, allowing you to organize firewall units into hierarchical structures for inheritance-based security policy distribution.
+Device Groups inside the Canopy framework allow you to organize firewall units into hierarchical structures for inheritance-based security policy distribution.

 ## Key Actions